DavidLanz/datasciencecoursera/README.md

-## Data Science Specialization
+## datasciencecoursera

-* Uses R
+* 1. Set up a Github account (you may use your own name or a pseudonym).
-* Nine courses
+* 2. Create a repo called datasciencecoursera
-* Goes from raw data to data products
+* 3. Submit the link to your Github account